 Textbooks are filled with guides, flow-charts, maps, approaches, patterns, pathways, etc. that build and connect knowledge and facts in complex ways.
 It is this scaffolding of 'complex thinking' that allows the learner to engage in critical thinking that ultimately results in correct answers to novel questions.
 Unfortunately, many learners fail to accumulate this information at the appropriate time in the learning process.
 Assignable online exercises that require students to actively use these learning pathways have been developed by Chem21Labs.

 Arguably a difficult, but very important, concept to master in the first semester General Chemistry course is the Factor-Unit Method (sometimes referred to as Dimensional Analysis).
-This method of solving problems by cancelling units is presented over four to five chapters in most texts.
-The expectation is that the student will construct their own understanding of this process.
-Most textbooks present units and their inter-relationships in the following manner:
+This method of solving problems by cancelling units is presented in four to five chapters in most textbooks as follows:

 - English and Metric units of mass, length, area (length2) and volume are presented along with their conversion factors.